mhajjar36/Terraform/README.md

 variable "name" {

-type = string, number or bool
+type = string, number, bool or any

 default = default value if not specified